hendrikreimers/NodeMusicBox/README.md

  * Remove as good as possible direct DOM usage without Angular in Controller.js, Playlists.js, Countdown.js
  * Maybe better streming performance if ffmpeg is used to transcode and stream?
  * Another Theme
+ * Integrate GraphicsMagick for smaller images and to optimize performance

 At the moment it works, but it's not finished! :-) Hope you enjoy it!
 Feel free to give me Feedback!